Azure-Readiness/HOL-IntroToCloudServices-VS2012/HOL.md

 	>**Note:** During deployment, Windows Azure analyzes the configuration file and copies the service to the correct number of machines, and starts all the instances.
 Load balancers, network devices and monitoring are also configured during this time.

-1. After succesfull deployment, at **Cloud Services** pages click on your cloud service name to view its dashboard
+1. After succesfull deployment, go to the **Cloud Services** pages and click your cloud service name to view its dashboard.
+Notice the **Site Url** assigned to your deployment under the **quick glance** section.

 	![Cloud Service Dashboard](Images/cloud-service-dashboard.png?raw=true "Cloud Service Dashboard")